top of page

 That’s because Carrabassett Valley doesn’t just look different from other towns; it does things differently.
 The two dozen ski bums who founded the town in 1972 laid out a vision for an outdoor recreation economy achieved through creative investment, and townspeople have focused unwaveringly on pursuing it ever since.

-For the past three years, I've been working with the Carrabassett Valley History Committee to delve into the surprising history of a town most passersby think is just Sugarloaf.
+Virginia M. Wright worked for three years with the Carrabassett Valley History Committee to delve into the surprising history of a town most passersby think is just Sugarloaf.
 A Town Built by Ski Bums traces Carrabassett Valley's history from the geological forces that created it to the independence movement fomented in a riotous bar to the premiere outdoor destination it is today.

 bottom of page